elunna/nerfhack-changelog/README.md

 * Hallucination protects against skeleton bone rattling (xnh)
 * Headless and breathless monsters don't cough in poison gas clouds
 * Monster knockback is noisy.
+* Monsters may be woken up by eating carrots, reading dusty books, or rolling boulders.
 * Monsters that hatch in water drown unless amphibious or natural swimmers.
 * Monsters can use breath/spit attacks in melee range (from FIQHack).
 * Cancelled monsters can't explode (in death or as an attack).